(888) 595-9101 Call Now For Pricing and Availability

 Aids that can make Everyday Activities Easier

-• Splints - ideal for stabilizing ankles and wrists
+• Splints - ideal for stabilizing ankles and wrists.
+Splints offer essential support, helping individuals maintain control and stability during ADL tasks.

 How Caregivers Deliver Assistance with ADLs and IADLs